Quick Answer

 | ETF | Only in creation-unit blocks (authorized participants) | Market price, stays near NAV | Secondary market (exchange) |

-- UITs have no board, no investment adviser, and no portfolio manager: the portfolio is fixed and terminates on a set date.
+- UITs have no board, investment adviser, or portfolio manager: the portfolio is fixed and terminates on a set date.

 - Interval funds are a closed-end structure with periodic (typically quarterly) repurchase, not daily redemption.